 5) Italicize book titles.

-6) Enclose in inverted commas the titles of poems, short stories, articles and chapters.
+6) Enclose in double inverted commas the titles of poems, short stories, articles and chapters, written in regular font.

-7) Longish quotations should start on a new line and be set off by indentation, but not enclosed in inverted commas.
+7) Quotations longer than three lines should start on a new line and be set off by default block indentation, but not enclosed in inverted commas.
 Shorter quotations should be incorporated into the text within single inverted commas.

 The Use and Abuse of Literature by Marjorie Garber.
-Pantheon Books, New York, 320 pages,
+Pantheon Books, New York, 320 pages.
+(ADRIAN COSMO)

 Please use the author-date system of citation, as exemplified below.
-The sample citations that follow contain a bibliographical list entry, accompanied by the corresponding parenthetical citation in the text.
+The sample citations that follow contain a reference list entry, accompanied by the corresponding parenthetical citation in the text.
 The REFERENCE list will be placed at the end.

 A) One author: